How to Fix Fatal Error: max_execution_time Exceeded Error in WordPress

 An easy way to fix the WordPress max_execution_time error is by using a plugin.
 We recommend using Google Pagespeed Insights as it is straightforward and the developer updates it regularly.

-- Install and activate the Google Pagespeed Insights plugin from your WordPress dashboard.
+- Install the plugin for Google Pagespeed Insights from your WordPress dashboard and activate it.

 - Navigate to Tools -> Pagespeed Insights.
 Scroll down, find Advanced Configuration, and change the maximum execution time as needed.
 However, we recommend using the default settings as they will work fine on most websites.